peterlasky/Rainbow_DQN/readme.md

 If the `n_envs` parameter is $\geq 4 $ and if the `group_training_losses == True`, the policy update will accumulate the loss over multiple forward passes and train on the average backward pass.
 For example, if `n_envs ==` 16, it will conduct $16 \div 4 = 4 $ forward passes, accumulate the losses, then conduct $1$ backward pass on $1/4$ of that accumulated loss tensor.

 **Note:**
 The `gymnasium` vectorized environments, as the `n_envs` increase, don't appear to produce significant speed increases.
 Using Intel I9 (24 cores) and NVIDIA RTX 4090.
 I tested up to 32 threads, but the speed increase was diminishing.
-I was not running this on an isolated machine, so other processes were possibly interfering.
+I was not running this on an isolated machine, so other processes were likely interfering.
 - **Basic DQN**: 16 vectorized environments vs single environment: 20-22% faster.
 - **Rainbow DQN**: 16 vectorized environments vs single environment: 25-29% faster.